 Nigel Harris is Emeritus Professor at the Open University, appointed from 1st Jan 2019; previous post was Professor of Tectonics at the Open University.
 His valedictory address was presented in January 2019.

-Recently my research has (i) extended the use of isotopic proxies for silicate weathering; (ii) tested climate-topography linkages in southern Asia by quantifying the elevation history of the Tibetan Plateau and by exploring its impact on monsoon intensity; (iii) assessed variations in monsoon intensity on millenia timescales through speleothem studies in NE India.
-This research forms an integral part of the outputs of the Himalaya-Tibet Research Group and the Dynamic Earth Research Group at the Open University.
-Other recent projects include crustal melting in the Canadian Cordillera, intra-plate magmatism in Mongolia and Kyrgyzstan, and post-collisional magmatism in the Caucasus (Georgia).
+Recently, I have also been concerned with the consequences of mountain building resulting in: (i) extending the use of isotopic proxies for silicate weathering; (ii) testing climate-topography linkages in southern Asia by quantifying the elevation history of the Tibetan Plateau and by exploring its impact on monsoon intensity.
+Other projects include intra-plate magmatism in Mongolia, post-collisional magmatism in the Caucasus (Georgia) and assessing variations in monsoon intensity on millenia timescales through speleothem studies in NE India.
+This research has provided projects and logistical support for many PhD studentships and forms an integral part of the outputs of the Dynamic Earth Research Group at the Open University.

 The scope of my scientific interests covers the following topics:

 Teaching activities are underpinned by synergy with my research activities, covering the broad fields of igneous and metamorphic petrology, Earth systems science and tectonics.
 I have been particularly active in the provision of field training to Open University students, both as part of the undergraduate curriculum and as extra-curricular activites as exemplified by OUGS Himalayan field trips to Nepal, Bhutan, Sikkim and Ladakh.

 Current teaching appointments:

 Earth Processes (S309); module team member and author of Mountains, six weeks tuition on the causes and consequences of mountain building delivered using online fast-track production methods via edX.